yurij-kupreev/norfolk-cache-project/README.md

 - When the feature is tested and verified by QA on Continuous Integration environment the feature changes are merged to master branch.
 - When the feature is tested and verified by the UAT acceptance group the feature changes are merged to the release branch.

-Fork this repository to create your own copy that you will use in this program.

 # Build and Test

 Open ASP.NET MVC solution file [NorfolkCache](NorfolkCache\NorfolkCache.sln) with Visual Studio 2015 or Visual Studion 2017.

 ## Run API tests